Jlevbury/React_study/reference.md

 4. We've also changed our JSX to conditionally render different UI depending on whether a post is selected.
 If `selectedPost` is not null, we display the title and body of the selected post, along with a "Back" button that sets `selectedPost` back to null.
 If `selectedPost` is null, we display the list of posts as before.

 With these changes, you should be able to click on a post title to view the details of that post, and click "Back" to go back to the list of all posts.

-Give it a try and let me know if it works for you!
+## Components and Props

-Great!
-Now that you're comfortable with fetching data from an API, displaying it, and handling user interactions, let's look at another key concept in React: `Components and Props`.
+Now that you're fetching data from an API, displaying it, and handling user interactions, let's look at another key concept in React: `Components and Props`.

 Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 This concept is not unique to React, but React does provide a powerful way to combine components through `props`.